romhackman/Manga/README.md

 [Manga Downloader Installer on GitHub](https://github.com/romhackman/Manga_Downloader_installer/blob/main/Install_Manga_V5_win_linux.py)

 ---
 ## ⚠️ Legal Disclaimer

-This project is provided **for educational and technical purposes only**, to experiment and learn coding.
+This project is provided for educational and technical purposes only, to learn and experiment with programming.

-I disclaim any responsibility for the use or content of downloaded files.
-These programs are intended for **personal use only**. **No copyrighted files are provided.**
+No copyrighted content is included in this repository.
+The author does not encourage or promote copyright infringement.

-Some content may infringe copyright or raise ethical and legal issues.
-The user is **fully responsible** for how they use it and any legal consequences.
+Users are solely responsible for how they use this software and for complying with applicable laws in their country.

-The code is provided “as is” under the **MIT License**.
-The author provides no guarantees and cannot be held liable for software use.
+The software is provided “as is”, without warranty of any kind, under the MIT License.
+The author cannot be held liable for any misuse, damages, or legal consequences resulting from the use of this software.
 ---

 ## 📜 License